webpack/webpack.js.org/src/content/configuration/stats.md

 };
 ```

-Or, simply use the `Stats.presetToOptions` static method when using webpack programmatically.
+Or use the `Stats.presetToOptions` static method when using webpack programmatically.

 __webpack.config.js__